![]() |

 Step 2 – Make batter: Using an electric mixer, beat the butter and sugar until light and fluffy.
 Blend in the eggs, vanilla, milk, ricotta, and salt.
 Add sifted flour, baking powder, and the finely ground and roughly chopped pistachios from Step 1.
 (See note below on optional addition of food coloring.)
 Blend all ingredients only enough to make a smooth batter.

 Optional: To make your muffins "wear the green" for St. Patrick’s Day, add 1 full teaspoon of green food coloring when adding the final ingredients to your batter.
-This will turn the batter an emerald green shamrock shade.
+This will turn the batter a shade of shamrock green.

 IMPORTANT: Resist the urge to continue adding food coloring and playing with the dough’s shade.
 Every time you work that batter, you are developing the gluten in the flour and ruining the muffin's texture.
 Add the food coloring once and let it go or your muffins will be tough instead of tender.